mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Katagiri Roshi:** *[Quietly:]* Oh, of course.
 Waiting for death is also practice for you.

-**Same person:** Mmm-hmm.
+**Same person:** Mm-hmm.
 Well, I don’t know, of course, but it seems like if a person practices so that he or she becomes an arhat, automatically it must move to the third type.

 **Katagiri Roshi:** Oh, of course, this is... automatic.